 We operate at all levels of the judicial system including the Supreme Court, the European Court of Justice and the European Court of Human Rights.
 Our barristers sit on the executive committees of the Bar Human Rights Committee, the Council for Justice and the Human Rights Lawyers Association.

-Together we are leading progress and advancing all aspects of human rights, civil liberties and equalities law.
+Together we are advancing all aspects of human rights, civil liberties and equalities law.

 Involved in both legislation and at an advisory level, we have appeared in high-level cases such as: